ARM-software/arm-trusted-firmware/docs/porting-guide.md

     used, choose the smallest value needed to map the required virtual addresses for each BL stage.

+*   **#define : MAX_MMAP_REGIONS**

+    Defines the maximum number of regions that are allocated by the translation table library code.
+A region consists of physical base address, virtual base address, size and attributes (Device/Memory, RO/RW, Secure/Non-Secure), as defined in the `mmap_region_t` structure.
+The platform defines the regions that should be mapped.
+Then, the translation table library will create the corresponding tables and descriptors at runtime.
+To minimize the amount of runtime memory used, choose the smallest value needed to register the required regions for each BL stage.

+*   **#define : ADDR_SPACE_SIZE**

+    Defines the total size of the address space in bytes.
+For example, for a 32 bit address space, this value should be `(1ull << 32)`.

 If the platform port uses the IO storage framework, the following constants must also be defined: